 It’s time for a Mint Julep.
-As you are doubtless aware the coming Saturday, May 1, is the first in May and that makes it Derby Day.
+As you are doubtless aware this is the first Saturday in May and that makes it Derby Day.
 You know, the horse race at Churchill Downs, the (in)famous Kentucky Derby.
 This is one of those infrequent occasions for The Drunkard’s Almanac where we don’t need to ponder what will be named Drink of the Day.
 The Mint Julep and the Kentucky Derby have been a couple since 1938.

 But before we describe the how-to of making your mint juleps we’ll want to spend a moment on the Kentucky Derby itself and the whole concept of juleps.